Wondering how to make friends in London? Here’s all my tips and advice for making friends in a new city — from a five year London expat. Enjoy!

 You can find some cool walking tours in London here.

 I know I know, this sounds totally counterproductive.
 But do you ever notice people are more willing to approach you when you’re by your ones?

-Now, I’ll admit, London is the friendliest place in the world, so it won’t happen all the time (and they may not always be looking friendship if you know what I mean), but always leave your options open for the possibility of finding friends on a day out alone in London.
+Now, I’ll admit, London isn’t the friendliest place in the world, so it won’t happen all the time (and they may not always be looking friendship if you know what I mean), but always leave your options open for the possibility of finding friends on a day out alone in London.

 Read More: 25+ Things to do Solo in London

 Although it’s important to put yourself out there, I’d say it’s equally important to find people with shared interests.
 At least at first, it’s way easier to bond over things with someone who is into the same hobby than someone random you meet by any of the ways above.

 So, take a notepad and write down every hobby and interest you can think of.
 Even if it’s something you haven’t done in a while, there’s nothing like a new city to reignite old passions.